AravindKumar98/SDET_Playwright/README.md

 - Reference shared data for credentials and test values
 - Place screenshots and traces in `reports/`
 - Use Allure reporter for advanced test reporting
+- Integrate with BrowserStack for cloud testing
+- Use Jenkins for CI automation

 ---
 For more details, see `.github/copilot-instructions.md` or ask for examples of specific workflows.